 How To Eat

 Published in 1998, and subsequently as a vintage classic 20th anniversary edition in 2018, How To Eat lacks the glossy finish and photography of Nigella’s later books.
 However what it lacks in beauty it makes up for in substance.
-(This is not to say that Nigella’s later books are not substantial; nothing could be further from the truth.)

 How To Eat has an excellent ‘Basics’ chapter containing recipes that are just that – from how to roast a chicken and make gravy to making mayonnaise and béchamel sauce, as well as basic cake and pastry.
 This is followed by several chapters of the delicious recipes like ratatouille and common sense advice that have made Nigella famous.
 If you haven’t discovered Nigella’s very first cookbook yet, there is something missing from your bookshelf.
-I’m so evangelical about this book that if I find any of my friends don’t own it, I generally buy them a copy at the next available opportunity.
+I’m so evangelical about this book that if I find any of my friends don’t own it, I generally buy a copy for them at the next available opportunity.

 I also liked that Nigella’s version of this classic dish contains more zucchini than aubergine, a balance which I prefer.
 I did use yellow peppers as well as red ones, and I also eliminated the cilantro (coriander) Nigella calls for.
 My family don’t like it and it’s hard enough to get them to eat anything with chunks of tomato in it without putting a herb they don’t like in it as well.
 Instead I use a Herbs de Provence of or simply a mix of oregano, basil and thyme as well as lots of freshly ground black pepper and a pinch of salt.